ztn-iplab/ZTN_HMS/README.md

    - Inspect the PostgreSQL tables to verify that role-restricted views only expose data to authorized users.

 5. **Document findings**
-   - Capture screenshots of each role’s dashboard to mirror the `ZTN_SIM` documentation.
+   - Capture screenshots of each role’s dashboard to mirror the `ZT_IAM` documentation.
    - Record IAM API responses to highlight adaptive decisions for future reproducibility.

-These steps mirror the methodology used for `ZTN_SIM`, making it straightforward to compare identity journeys between the IAM service and this relying party application.
+These steps mirror the methodology used for `ZT_IAM`, making it straightforward to compare identity journeys between the IAM service and this relying party application.

 ---